Artemon121/DesktopSwitcher/README.md

 - Use the "Desktops" menu to switch between different desktop profiles.
 - Use the "Config" menu to reload or edit the configuration file.

+> [!WARNING]
+> Every time you switch desktops `explorer.exe` will restart.
+This will close all open folders.

 ## Configuration ⚙️

 The application uses a [TOML](https://toml.io) file to store configurations.
 The file is located in the application's base directory.
 You can edit this file to add or modify desktop folders.